 AVG is a well-known Windows antivirus app publisher and is well respected in the antivirus and malware-detection industry.

 In addition to malware scanning, the app can identify unsecure device settings and will tell you how to fix them.
 It also guards against phishing attacks and will scan your media files for security threats.

 Kaspersky’s malware scanner offers scans for “viruses, malware, spyware, and Trojans.”
 It also can automatically remove such threats from your device.

 As seems to be the fashion these days, it also offers a significant number of other features, such as finding your lost device, blocking phone calls and text messages, and more.
 Many of these features are already offered by your device’s built-in apps or by other third-party apps.

 The app is free and doesn’t try to do too many things.
 It instead concentrates on doing one thing well: scanning your Android device for code from the bad guys.
-The app is lightweight and doesn’t put a huge hit on system resources like some scanners do.
+The app is lightweight and doesn’t put a huge hit on system resources as some malware scanners do.